-There are a lot of sleeping posture what we can talk about, but in general we can distinguish 4 basic position.
+There is a lot of sleeping posture that we can talk about, but we can distinguish four basic positions in general.

 On your back